zulip/zulip/docs/manual-testing.md

 - Log in as Hamlet and go to his stream settings.
 - As Cordelia, unsubscribe from "public1" using the checkmark in the streams settings page.
-- Verify that Hamlet sees that Corderlia has unsubscribed (and the subscriber count should decrement).
+- Verify that Hamlet sees that Cordelia has unsubscribed (and the subscriber count should decrement).
 - As Cordelia, resubscribe to "public1."
 - Verify Hamlet sees that change.